Attention to detail

 If the correct data doesn't exist, don't use it.

-This simple habit will eliminate a whole category of potential mistakes.
+This simple habit will eliminate the whole category of potential mistakes.

 ✅ DO edit your text multiple times.